-AME includes on-stage chats with composers and the creative team, allowing audience members to learn even more about the conception of works.
+AME includes on-stage chats with composers and the creative team, allowing audience members to learn even more about the creative process.
 AME provides a welcoming environment for audience, creators and performers.
-Over 95% of the composers we program participate and attend our concerts, including luminaries such as John Luther Adams, John Corigliano, David Del Tredici, Aaron Jay Kernis, Libby Larsen, Steven Mackey, Paul Moravec, Christopher Rouse, Steven Stucky, Joan Tower, Chen Yi, and countless others.
+Over 95% of the composers we program participate and attend our shows, including luminaries such as John Luther Adams, John Corigliano, David Del Tredici, Aaron Jay Kernis, Libby Larsen, Steven Mackey, Paul Moravec, Christopher Rouse, Steven Stucky, Joan Tower, Chen Yi, and countless others.
 AME also enthusiastically performs works by America's most talented, emerging and mid-career composers.

 AME produces stellar recordings via its house label, American Modern Recordings (AMR), which has received fantastic reviews in Gramophone, the LA Music Examiner, The New York Times, Sequenza21, and New Music Box, and all our albums have made it to the Grammy® Ballot for the past four seasons.